A Complete Guide to Starting a Company in Malta

 13. Seek Professional Advice

 Throughout the process, it's recommended to consult with legal experts, accountants, or business advisors who are familiar with Maltese corporate law and regulations.
-DZ Advisory can assist you all through this process, guaranteeing a smooth and successful entry into Malta's vibrant business landscape.
+DZ Advisory can assist you all through this process, guaranteeing a smooth and successful entry into Malta's thriving business landscape.

-• Taxation & Double Tax Treaties
+- Taxation & Double Tax Treaties

 Malta operates a territorial tax system, whereby companies are taxed only on income generated within its borders or income brought into Malta.
 Additionally, Malta is currently a signatory to nearly 70 Double Tax Treaties, presenting interesting opportunities with the right corporate structure in place.

 Corporate tax in Malta is fixed at a rate of 35% on gross profits based on the company’s audited financial statements.
 However, through a tax refund system available to shareholders of Malta-registered companies, the net effective tax rate can be lowered to 0% for holding company structures, and 5% for trading companies.
-However, specific legal requirements must be met for shareholders to qualify for these tax refunds.
+However, specific legal requirements must be met for shareholders to qualify for these tax refunds. - Accounting & Auditing Requirements

 Malta-registered companies are required to keep accurate accounting records and prepare annual financial statements in accordance with International Financial Reporting Standards (IFRS).
-These financial statements, including the directors’ report, statement of financial position, statement of comprehensive income, notes, and accompanying schedules, must be audited at the end of each financial year as per the Malta Companies Act, 1995, and International Accounting Standards.
+These financial statements, including the directors’ report, statement of financial position, statement of comprehensive income, notes, and accompanying schedules, must be audited at the end of each financial year as per the Malta Companies Act, 1995, and International Accounting Standards. - Company Re-domiciliation in Malta

 Malta allows for the re-domiciliation of foreign companies to Malta and vice versa, providing flexibility for businesses seeking to relocate or expand their operations.
 With this option, companies aiming to shift their operations to Malta are not obliged to liquidate their existing setup in their current jurisdiction and start anew in Malta.
 Instead, they can opt for company re-domiciliation, enabling the transfer of their company domicile to Malta while retaining the legal entity originally established in a foreign jurisdiction.
 This process entails submitting a request to the Registrar of Companies in the manner prescribed by the company.
-By relocating their domicile to Malta, companies must adhere to Maltese laws and regulations without needing to establish a new legal entity from scratch.
+By relocating their domicile to Malta, companies must adhere to Maltese laws and regulations without needing to establish a new legal entity from scratch. - Company Mergers in Malta

 Malta's Companies Act provides a framework for facilitating mergers and acquisitions through various legal mechanisms, including mergers by acquisition and mergers by the formation of a new company.
-These transactions can come in various forms, ranging from a straightforward share transfer or a subscription to a new share issue, to more complex structures like joint ventures or property transfers.
+These transactions can come in various forms, ranging from a straightforward share transfer or a subscription to a new share issue, to more complex structures like joint ventures or property transfers. - Malta Branch Establishment

 Foreign companies can establish branches in Malta by registering with the Malta Business Registry and appointing a local representative.
 Although not considered a legal entity, a Maltese branch must still undergo registration with the Malta Registrar of Companies.
 Establishing a branch is a straightforward and quick process, requiring notification to the Registrar within one month of operations commencing in Malta.
 Unlike the incorporation of a registered Malta company, there is no minimum share capital prerequisite for establishing a branch.
 Moreover, a Maltese branch is subject to similar legal provisions and regulations, including the potential eligibility to seek tax refunds for any Maltese tax liabilities.
-However, it's essential to recognise that a branch does not possess legal entity status.
+However, it's essential to recognise that a branch does not possess legal entity status. - Registration of a Partnership in Malta

 Partnerships in Malta are regulated by the Maltese Companies Act and can take various forms, including general partnerships and limited partnerships.
 Each of these partnership types possesses a distinct legal status independent of its partners.
-Maltese legislation allows partnerships to own property under any legal title and to be subject to legal action.
+Maltese legislation allows partnerships to own property under any legal title and to be subject to legal action. - Malta Company vs. Partnership

 In Malta, choosing between a company and a partnership depends on factors such as liability protection, taxation, and management structure.
 Companies afford limited liability protection, whereas partnerships offer more flexibility in management and taxation.
 The steps involved in forming a partnership include: drafting a partnership deed and appointing general and limited partners based on the chosen partnership type.
-Furthermore, it's worth noting that under certain conditions, a Limited Liability Company (LTD) can be converted into a partnership.
+Furthermore, it's worth noting that under certain conditions, a Limited Liability Company (LTD) can be converted into a partnership. - Shelf Company in Malta

 For entrepreneurs looking to establish a presence in Malta without navigating the entire incorporation process, shelf companies, also known as ready-made companies, may be an attractive solution.
 These pre-registered entities are readily available for immediate purchase and use, offering a quick and convenient option.